 2. Ecosystem data: Data about ecosystem extent for the global and site estimates are entered here to apply criteria A2 and B4.
 The ecosystem name should be given together with the IUCN Red list of ecosystems category if it has been assessed.
 The global extent in square kilometres should be entered as well as the Min, Best and Max of the site extent.
-Again, if there is only one area estimate then put this in the 'Best' field and leave Min and Max blank.

 It is expected that most ecosystem assessments will only have one measure of area and hence only a 'Best' value.
 The Year that the area estimate was made at the site should be given - if based on imagery then use the year that the images were taken.
 In the Source field put the details of how the areas were calculated and, if published, reference the publications with DOI/URLs for any web pages.

-- 3. Ecological Integrity: Any assessment of ecological integrity for a site (Criterion C) will require a more detailed report to be submitted about why the proposer believes the site to be ecologically intact and with minimal human impact (See section 5 of KBA Guidelines).
+3. Ecological Integrity: Any assessment of ecological integrity for a site (Criterion C) will require a more detailed report to be submitted about why the proposer believes the site to be ecologically intact and with minimal human impact (See section 5 of KBA Guidelines).
 Here on the user interface a summary is required that can be used in KBA fact sheets.
 First, the ecoregion name is selected by typing in some of the first letters of the name to generate a short list of options.
 Then the number of existing Criterion C sites for that ecoregion should be entered in Ecoregion site.
 A summary description of the Evidence for intact ecological communities and the Evidence for low human impact should be written in a way that the summaries can be used on the site fact sheet.
-The details of both these will be provided in a separate report that is submitted with the proposal.
-Finally, the Year of the assessment of ecological integrity should be provided. - 4.
-Irreplaceability: Any assessment of Irreplaceability for a site (Criterion E) will require a more detailed report describing the analysis made to calculate irreplaceability.
-This should be submitted first for review to the KBA RFP for your region and then nominated to the KBA Secretariat.
-Once this has been completed the confirmation box for Irreplaceability assessment approved can be checked and the value for Irreplaceability score and Assessment date provided.
+The details of both these will be provided in a separate report that is submitted with the proposal (submitted on the About page).
+Finally, the Year of the assessment of ecological integrity should be provided.